Telemetry and Read Models

 - where time-to-green is drifting

-- which proof lanes produce the most friction
+- which evidence checks produce the most friction

 Optional OTLP Export